 Almond Flour Madeleines

-You know I'm a big fan of blanched almond flour in gluten-free baking.
-The protein structure, fine grind, and delicate flavor make cakes floofy, tart crust tender, scones pillowy, and crepes lacy.
+I'm a big fan of blanched almond flour in gluten-free baking because the structure, fine grind, and delicate flavor are a boon to many different types of baked goods.

 I've streamlined the method to make these almond flour madeleines quicker and easier to get in and out of the oven and into your face, no dough chilling required now.
 And as a bonus, the new version bakes up with little humps, the hallmark of "good madeleines" by French standards.